CFBCWorks/Independence40SKN/_items/SKN_IN8.md

 ---

 layout: item

 format: photo

-title: Fire and Brimstone: The History of St. Kitts’ Brimstone Hill Fortress
+title: Early Morning Thoughts.

-shortdesc: “The btimston hill Fortress is one of the most magnificent in the west Indies and this goes into details about that.”
+shortdesc: “The brimstone hill Fortress is one of the most magnificent in the west Indies and this goes into details about that.”

-categories: [ Histroy ]
+categories: [ History ]

 alt-text:

 ---

 ## About this Item

-The btimston hill Fortress is one of the most magnificent in the west Indies and this goes into details about that.
-It is also a reminder in stone and mortar of the often vioiolent competition between England and France in Historical times for control of econmic Resources of the Easter Caribbean.
+The brimstone hill Fortress is one of the most magnificent in the west Indies and this goes into detail about that.
+It is also a reminder in stone and mortar of the often-violent competition between England and France in Historical times for control of economic Resources of the Easter Caribbean.